robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 9. How closely do you track Upstream Openstack?

-      We support upstream Openstack on JuniperOpenstack release within 6 weeks of upstream release.
+      We support upstream Openstack on Contrail Cloud release within 6 weeks of upstream release.
 Contrail networking support is released earlier as beta for customers who want to integrate Contrail with latest openstack sooner.